DIY✃ MFA

 The invention of the written word is relatively recent.
 For tens of thousands of years, words lived only in the body through thought turned to sound.
 This movement from the body to the page marks a profound shift in how humans relate to reality.
 Ideas could travel vast distances, but oral traditions were lost.

-Now, in the age of artificial intelligence, with the invention of large language models, every word ever written forms the vast soup from which we’re slurping the future.
+Now, in the age of artificial intelligence, with the invention of large language models, every word ever written down forms the vast soup from which we’re slurping the future.
 We’ve created machines that process language without lived experience.

 Can we integrate embodied speech, written thought, and computational language?
 Who knows.
 But we can explore the responsibility language gives us.